openshift/origin-aggregated-logging/deployer/README.md

     $ oc expose dc logging-enrichment-fluentd --port=24284

 At this point, the enrichment Fluentd pods can be scaled up.
-They do not need to be 1:1 with the Fluentd collectors, A ratio of 1:10 is likely a good start:
+They do not need to be 1:1 with the Fluentd collectors, A ratio of 1:10 is likely a good start, however each environment may be different.
+To correctly scale, the buffer performance for both the collection and enrichment Fluentd nodes should be monitored.
+For more information on monitoring Fluentd, see [here](#monitoring_fluentd):

     $ oc scale dc/logging-enrichment-fluentd --replicas=X